 - Traffic Control: BDNF Boosts SORLA, Reroutes APP

-- Raghavan NS, Brickman AM, Andrews H, Manly JJ, Schupf N, Lantigua R, Wolock CJ, Kamalakaran S, Petrovski S, Tosto G, Vardarajan BN, Goldstein DB, Mayeux R. Whole‐exome sequencing in 20,197 persons for rare variants in Alzheimer's disease.
+- Raghavan NS, Brickman AM, Andrews H, Manly JJ, Schupf N, Lantigua R, Wolock CJ, Kamalakaran S, Petrovski S, Tosto G, Vardarajan BN, Goldstein DB, Mayeux R, Alzheimer's Disease Sequencing Project.
+Whole-exome sequencing in 20,197 persons for rare variants in Alzheimer's disease.
 Ann Clin Transl Neurol.
-2018 May 24.
+2018 Jul;5(7):832-842.
+Epub 2018 May 24 PubMed.